-Eligibility for school transport assistance
+- Eligibility criteria for school transport assistance

 Our Specialised School Transport Assistance (SESTA) page has more information about school transport assistance for children and young people with safety and/or mobility needs.

-Students must meet all 3 eligibility criteria to get school transport assistance.
+Students must meet all 3 eligibility criteria:

 |1.
-The school must be the closest state or state integrated school the student can enrol
+The school must be the closest state or state-integrated school where the student can enrol

 - they live more than 2.4 kilometres from the nearest school bus route.